cihga39871/JobSchedulers.jl/docs/src/best_practice.md

 Why and when do the side effects happen?

 Each job with `ncpu > 0` takes a unique thread ID when started, and if a parent job submits and waits for a child job during its execution, the thread taken by the parent is wasted when waiting.
-In a worse senario, if there is no avaiable thread, the child job won't start, resulting a scheduler blockage.
+In a worse senario, if there is no Available thread, the child job won't start, resulting a scheduler blockage.

 !!! details "An example to demonstrate the blockage"
     Start Julia with 1 interactive and 1 default thread: `julia -t 1,1`, and run the following code: